Dublin Port Tunnel: Tunnel boring

 Both bored sections were initiated from a shaft 33 m deep and 57 m in diameter created at Collins Avenue by Mowlem in a joint venture with Intrafor of France.
 From here, the Tunnel boring machines (TBM), managed by Nishimatsu, were sent north through open clay and south through hard limestone.
 As is traditional, both machines were named after women – Meghan for 650 m of open clay and Grainne for 2,600 m of limestone.

 TBM-1 "Grainne" headed south, passing under Griffith Avenue, Marino and Fairview.
 It was then dismantled, turned around and used to bore a second tunnel for the southbound carriageway.
 The machine, designed by Herrenknecht of Germany, was 156 m long, 12 m in diameter and was delivered to Dublin port in 105 parts carried by three ships, taking one week to unload.
-Combined, these bores resulted in the removal of 500,000 m³ of rock.
+Combined, these bores resulted in the removal of 500,000 m3 of rock.

 A similar process was followed northwards by the 60 m long TBM-2 "Meghan" boring from Collins Avenue to Whitehall Church, first creating the southbound carriageway.

-The bores were completed with breakthrough into the reception shaft on 18 November 2003 and 18 August 2004 for clay and rock, respectively.
+The bores were completed with a breakthrough into the reception shaft on 18 November 2003 and 18 August 2004 for clay and rock, respectively.
 Much of the bored sections are 21–23 m below the surface, with the lowest point at Marino, towards the southern end, a point that also hosts the tunnel's drainage sump.

 Pipe jacking

 A particular challenge was faced near the southern portals where the tunnel passes under the Dublin to Belfast railway, a line that also carries suburban and commuter services.
 The railway was constructed on an elevated embankment made up of soft materials resting on alluvial deposits of sand and silt.
-Because the railway had to remain operational at all times, the cut and cover approach could not be used.
+Because the railway had to remain operational at all times, the cut-and-cover approach could not be used.
 Nishimatsu constructed a pipe-jacked supporting structure for the railway 3.5 m below the surface.
 The tunnel was then constructed in the supported space using horse-shoe sections and backfilled.

 This 60 m section took 24 months to complete and resulted in the adjoining Alfie Byrne road being raised by 1.5 m.
 It also resulted in one incident of subsidence that closed the railway for three hours.
 This closure cost the contractor €300,000 in penalties – €28 per second.

 Other works

-A new entrance and exit for the Dublin port was constructed including a new bridge over the Tolka river that connects to the toll plaza and southern portals.
+A new entrance and exit for the Dublin port was constructed including a new bridge over the Tolka River that connects to the toll plaza and southern portals.
 A new junction and underpass facilitates traffic from the East Wall Road towards the tunnel.

 Citybound traffic approaching the tunnel on the M50 (formerly the M1 at this point) can utilise two tunnel-bound lanes or two surface lanes that continue as the N1 toward Whitehall.
 Traffic emerging at the southern portal approaches the toll plaza outside the port.